 5 to 12 weeks — If the pregnancy is 5 to 12 weeks, the doctor gently opens the cervical canal by inserting and removing tapered rods of increasing diameter.
 Once the cervix is opened appropriately, the doctor inserts a hollow tube (cannula) which is attached to an aspirator.
 This machine provides a very gentle suction that will clean out the contents of the uterus including the fetus and placenta.
 The doctor then uses a spoon shaped instrument (curette) to check the walls of the uterus for any tissue that may remain.
-The procedure will last about 5 to 10 minutes.
+The procedure will last about 5 to 10 minutes, but your entire appointment will take 2-3 hours.

 If your pregnancy is less than 9 weeks (63 days) you may choose an aspiration abortion or a medical abortion.
 For a detailed comparison of medical and aspiration abortion read Comparison of Early Abortion Options.